Join us for the Launch of the Engaged Research Evidence Map

 Director for External Capacity Development & Internships, HSRC

 Ms Moni leads the HSRC’s initiatives addressing youth and graduate unemployment through evidence-based interventions such as internships and capacity development programmes, contributing to its societal impact agenda.
-She holds an MBA from the Cape Peninsula University of Technology, an Honours in Public Administration from the University of the Western Cape, and is currently pursuing a PhD in Community Development at the University of KwaZulu-Natal.
 Her research focuses on youth labour market access, unemployment, poverty, inequality, and skills development, as well as moral regeneration, ethics, and governance.

 Dr Marina Joubert